MicroEJ/docs/ApplicationDeveloperGuide/nlsExternalLoader.rst

 Once the project built:

 - unzip the Virtual Device and create a folder named ``translations`` in the root folder.
-- copy all the PO files from your project into the ``translations`` folder.
+- copy all the PO files from the project into the ``translations`` folder.
   All PO files found in this folder are processed, no matter their folder level.
 - start the Virtual Device with the launcher.
    The following logs should be printed if the NLS External Loader has been executed and has found the PO files::